Computational design for (industrial) designers using Rhino Grasshopper

 Anne taught a course on design with Rhino Grasshopper as part of the Minor Advanced Prototyping for two years, transformed these lessons into this open, interactive textbook.

-Jose Martinez Castro, Delft University of Technology, Faculty of Industrial Design Engineering
+Jose Martinez Castro, Faculty of Industrial Design Engineering, Delft University of Technology, The Netherlands

 Jose Martinez Castro is an industrial designer and mechanical engineer, currently working as a freelancer with companies such as Nova Innova and Living Light.
 Prior, he held positions as a researcher and teacher at the Faculty of Industrial Design Engineering (IDE).
 As a researcher, Jose contributed to the Materials Experience Lab, where he explored computational tools in the fields of shape-changing materials, biodesign, and 4D printing.
 His educational background includes a MSc in Integrated Product Design from TU Delft and a BSc in Mechanical Engineering from The University of British Columbia (UBC).